Extended Abdominoplasty

 The problem with the muffin top is that this is not something that can be fixed under local anesthesia in a few minutes.
 It is much better to recognize the potential for this problem during the planning stages for surgery so that the correct procedure is chosen.
 The treatment is simple…to surgically remove the excess skin.
 The problem is that if you try to treat it like a dog ear, with the patient lying flat on the operating table you will end up inadequately treating it and re-directing the ends of the scar upwards and above the clothing line, just what you don’t want to happen!

-What to expect during an extended abdominoplasty
+What to expect during an Extended Abdominoplasty

 The best way to handle this is to plan for an extended abdominoplasty.
 When the patient is being marked for an extended abdominoplasty in the standing position, markings are placed so as to remove this excess hip/flank skin but to keep the scar low, under the waistband of the clothing.
 During surgery, a standard abdominoplasty is performed in the usual manner, and the wound is dressed.
 Next, the patient is turned onto one side, exposing the entire hip/flank area.
 The excess skin is excised, the wound is closed and dressed.
 Next the patient is turned to the opposite side and the same procedure is repeated there as well.